 Having heard good things about the Steelseries Siberia V2, and catching them on a sale, I purchased a pair, and found myself disappointed.
 The headphones sounded fine overall, but it seemed a bit muffled, the “sparkle” wasn’t in the high end of the frequency range, and the openness that I loved about the SA1000 wasn’t there.
 They also seemed to exaggerate the bass, more than my liking.
 “Boomy” or “loose”, if I understand the terms correctly.
 When they also started hurting my ears after wearing them a couple of hours, I searched for something else.

 My next pair of headphones was the Philips SHP9500, again purchased on sale after reading good reviews.
 They were an improvement both in sound quality and comfort over the Siberia V2, but still did not match what I had loved about the SA1000s.
-I used these for several years, resigned to budgetary constraints.
+I used these for several years, paired with a ASUS Xonar U3, resigned to budgetary constraints.

-In June 2017, while tinkering with the air flow characteristics of my graphics card, I shorted my onboard audio and burnt it out.
-I took the opportunity to purchase a Sound Blaster Z off eBay.
-Previously, I had desktop speakers fed from the onboard audio and my SHP9500s fed from an ASUS Xonar U3.
-The SBZ has separate line-out and headphone-out jacks, and with software switching, allows me to simultaneously connect both speakers and headphones to the one card.
-Upon switching, I found that the SBZ offered a pronounced increase in bass over the ASUS Xonar U3, but was otherwise similar in terms of both virtual surround and sound quality.
+In June 2017, a shorted motherboard audio circuit (my fault) led me to purchase a Sound Blaster Z off eBay.
+With the new card, I found that the SBZ offered a pronounced increase in bass over the ASUS Xonar U3, but was otherwise similar in terms of both virtual surround and sound quality.

 With the new Sound Blaster Z, I caught the itch to upgrade my headphones again.
 I did a great deal of reading to find a pair that I could get for under $100, used.
 The Audio Technica AD700X stood out in forum recommendations as having an incredible soundstage (which I understood as the audiophile term for sound seeming to come from outside of the headphones) and emphasis on the highs.
 The next model up, the AD900X, was said to retain these qualities while also adding some bass.
 I thought that this would be the pair to bring back my beloved SA1000 sound signature, maybe even with a bit of improvement.